Creating God in Man's Image -- Artificial General Intelligence (AGI)

-Sometime in the next 25 to 50 years, computer hardware and software will create an artificial general intelligence (AGI) which will exceed humans in its capabilities in the most general senses.
-This is not just calculating numbers better, or beating us at chess or Jeapordy, as has already happened, but at creativity, managing the environment, finding solutions to problems such as human cancer, biological aging, space-time travel, and just about anything else you can imagine.
+Sometime in the next 20 to 30 years, computer hardware and software will create an artificial general intelligence (AGI) which will exceed humans in its capabilities in general ways.
+This is not just calculating numbers better (as computers achieved in the 1960s), or beating top humans at chess (1997, when IBM's Deep Blue defeated then World Chess Champion Garry Kasparov; 2005 PC grandmasters; 2010 mobile phone grandmasters chess), or the knowledge and language game Jeapordy (2011, IBM's Watson defeated Jeopardy winners).
+This will be for creativity, and finding solutions to problems which humans have been unable to do, such as human cancer, biological aging, space-time travel, and just about anything else you can imagine.

 This point where artificial general intelligence starts to improve itself autonomously is called "The Singularity", and is a topic widely discussed by experts and laymen alike.

 Now try to imagine this artificial general intelligence after it advances itself not just a year, not just 100 years, not 1000 years, but millions, even billions of years.
 Our universe is still young.

 Our universe is just one of countless universes, so many of which came "before" us.

 In those universes, surely life evolved somewhere to create an artificial general intelligence.
 Actually, in multiple places is most likely.

 Our AGI will quickly seem alien to us, and will look back at its human origins the same way as we look at our biological ancestors since Earth -- cells, fish, and little land mammals on Earth as our origins.

 People think of "God" as the most powerful thing out there, "who"/which can do anything we imagine, quite in contrast to our own human power.
 Actually, God is too great to understand humanly.
 We personify God, and create an anthropological version of him.
 God is created in the image of man, not vice versa.